vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 235

-date of, earlier than 10th cen-1 tary A. D. 904; has some chaplers ia prose aod some in prose and verse 903 ; note on 903-904; refers to a Śaka king called Nandavardhana 901; sapposed to have been narrated to the Karth by Viṣnu in Boar incarnation, 903-904 ; Vyasa does not appear in this P., though Sūta figures in the beginning of several chapters
+date of, earlier than 10th cen-1 tary A. D. 904; has some chaplers ia prose aod some in prose and verse 903 ; note on 903-904; refers to a Śaka king called Nandavardhana 901; sapposed to have been narrated to the Karth by Viṣṇu in Boar incarnation, 903-904 ; Vyasa does not appear in this P., though Sūta figures in the beginning of several chapters

 904. Vārābftantra 172.
 Vararaci, as expert in Nātya